Option time value: Option value

-Option value (i.e.,. price) is estimated via a predictive formula such as Black-Scholes or using a numerical method such as the Binomial model.
+Option value (i.e., price) is estimated via a predictive formula such as Black-Scholes or using a numerical method such as the Binomial model.
 This price incorporates the expected probability of the option finishing "in-the-money".
 For an out-of-the-money option, the further in the future the expiration date—i.e. the longer the time to exercise—the higher the chance of this occurring, and thus the higher the option price; for an in-the-money option the chance of being in the money decreases; however the fact that the option cannot have negative value also works in the owner's favor.
 The sensitivity of the option value to the amount of time to expiry is known as the option's theta.
 The option value will never be lower than its IV.

 As seen on the graph, the full call option value (IV + TV), at a given time t, is the red line.

 Time value

-Time value is, as above, the difference between option value and intrinsic value, i.e.
+Time value (TV) is, as described above, the difference between the option value and intrinsic value, in other words: